terresquall/html-minifier/readme.md

 === HTML Minifier ===

 Contributors: terresquall
-Tags: source minifier, minify, html, javascript, css, html optimiser Requires at least: 3.5
+Tags: source minifier, minify, html, javascript, css, html optimiser, caching Requires at least: 3.6.4
-Tested up to: 4.9.1
+Tested up to: 4.9.4
-Stable tag: 2.0.1
+Stable tag: 2.1.0
 License: GPLv2 or later

-A server-side source code minifier for Wordpress, HTML Minifier is designed to minimise and optimise HTML output.
+A server-side source code minifier for WordPress, HTML Minifier is designed to minimise, optimise and cache HTML, Javascript and CSS output on your site.

 == Description ==

-HTML Minifier is a server-side source code minifier that is available both as a PHP class and as a Wordpress plugin.
-It is designed to optimise HTML output sent out to the client by removing whitespace, and by reorganising and / or merging &lt;link&gt;, &lt;style&gt; and &lt;script&gt; tags scattered across HTML pages that are built dynamically on server-side applications.
+HTML Minifier is a server-side source code minifier and cacher that is available both as a PHP class and as a WordPress plugin.
+It is designed to optimise HTML, CSS and Javascript output sent out to the client by removing whitespace, and by reorganising and / or merging &lt;link&gt;, &lt;style&gt; and &lt;script&gt; tags scattered across HTML pages that are built dynamically on server-side applications.

 A variety of optimisation options and minification styles are available in the plugin, and they can be selected from or toggled depending on the user's needs.
 To see the full list of options or to download the PHP version, [click here](http://www.terresquall.com/web/html-minifier/).